 When Sunderland Restaurant Week is held

 Typically, the culinary event takes place on Wearside twice a year.
 One Sunderland Restaurant Week is held in springtime and the other in autumn, usually in March and September.
-Unfortunately, the coronavirus had a detrimental impact on the hospitality business in 2020 and impacted the restaurant week.

-Restaurants in Sunderland Restaurant Week
+Venues participating in Sunderland Restaurant Week

 Restaurants and cafés participating in Sunderland Restaurant Week are listed on the Sunderland BID website.
 People wanting to dine at one of the venues are encouraged to make a booking and to download a voucher.